MagicMirrorOrg/MagicMirror-Documentation/modules/weather.md

 show the forecast.
 This way the module can be used twice to fulfill both purposes.

-The biggest change is the use of weather providers.
+The module uses weather providers.
 This way we are not bound to one API source.
 And users can choose which API they want to use as their source.

-The module is in a very early stage, and needs a lot of work.
-It's API isn't set in stone, so keep that in mind when you want to contribute.

 ## Screenshot